bastidest/video-stream-http-proxy/README.md

 - required: `anyOf(.sources[].rtsp{}, .sources[].onvif{})`

 **`.sources[].onvif{}.url`**
 - description: The connection string used to connect (and authenticate with) the ONVIF.
-Used to control the camera (PTZ) and retreive the RTSP streaming URL.
+Used to control the camera (PTZ) and retrieve the RTSP streaming URL.
 - type: `string` ([see Connection Strings](#connection-strings))
 - required: `true`